IC Characterization and PHY Tuning

 GRL offers the world’s most robust and comprehensive Independent IC Characterization Testing and Tuning Services, focused on R&D bench-level characterization of early silicon across Process, Voltage, and Temperature (PVT).
 Our customers range from small IC and IP design houses to some of the largest and most capable semiconductor and systems firms in the world.
 They come to us because this challenging, resource intensive activity requires expensive equipment and deep, specialized expertise that remains in short supply, including analog/SERDES design, test methodology and instrumentation, and test automation.

-GRL’s has provided comprehensive characterization services for early silicon ranging from 56 Gb/s PAM4 (copper AND optical), to sub-gigahertz custom memory interfaces, to specialized analog and mixed signal ICs (AFE, ADC, DAC, sensors, etc).
+GRL provides comprehensive characterization services for early silicon ranging from 112 Gb/s PAM-4 (copper AND optical), to sub-gigahertz custom memory interfaces, to specialized analog and mixed signal ICs (AFE, ADC, DAC, sensors, etc).

 GRL serves as the industry’s Center of Excellence, and no other independent lab comes close to matching GRL’s capabilities in this area.